Mircea-MMXXI/azapy/docs/ConstW_th_doc.md

 *Inputs:*

 * `sdate` : `datetime`;
 Start date of plotted time-series.
-If it is set to `None` then the `sdate` is set to the earliest date in the time-series.
+If it is `None`, then `sdate` is set to the earliest date in the time-series.
 The default is `None`.
 * `edate` : `datetime`;
 End date of plotted time-series.
-If it set to `None` then the `edate` is set to the most recent date of the time-series.
+If it is `None`, then `edate` is set to the most recent date of the time-series.
 The default is `None`.
 * `componly` : Boolean flag with default value `True`.
     - `True` : only the portfolio components time-series are plotted.
     - `False` : the portfolio and its components times-series are plotted.
 * `fancy` : Boolean flag with default value `False`.
-    - `False` : it uses the `matplotlib` capabilities.
+    - `False` : it uses the `matplotlib` package capabilities.
-    - `True` : it uses `plotly` library for interactive time-series view.
+    - `True` : it uses `plotly` package for interactive time-series view.
 * `saveto` : File name where to save the plot.
 The extension dictates the
 format: `png`, `pdf`, `svg`, etc. For more details see the `mathplotlib` documentation for `savefig`.The default is `None`.